GHB / GBL

 LSD (lysergic acid diethylamide), also known as “trip” or “acid”, is a semi-synthetic substance with a psychoactive effect.
-It was obtained from the ergot mushroom.
+It was originally synthesized from the ergot mushroom.

 LSD liquids are transparent, odorless and tasteless.
-They are usually applied to various materials, such as blotting paper (also called “cardboard” or “ticket”) or sugar cubes.
+They are usually applied to various materials, such as blotting paper or sugar cubes.
 LSD can also be contained in so-called micros (very small tablets with a diameter of a few millimeters).
 In rare cases, LSD is found in powder form.

-LSD derivatives are sold legally in regular and online stores as prodrugs, for example 1D-LSD or 1V-LSD, i.e. as precursors of LSD.
-When a certain precursor of LSD is banned, another variant with a different chemical structure usually comes onto the market.
+Certain LSD derivatives are sold legally in regular and online stores as prodrugs, for example 1D-LSD or 1V-LSD.
+When a certain precursor of LSD is banned, another variant with a different chemical structure usually appears on the market.

 A common, average dose is 1 µg per kg body weight (1 µg = 1 microgram = 1 millionth of a gram).
 Swallowed, the effect occurs after about 30 – 60 minutes and lasts for about 6 – 12 hours (at high doses up to 24 hours).
 An intensive effect can only be achieved again after a few days of consumption break.